vmware-tanzu/cluster-api-provider-bringyourownhost/CONTRIBUTING.md

 Look for things like
 * Is the code well-designed?
 Is it consistent with Cluster API contract?
 * Are there ways to write simpler code?
-If so, please suggest
+If so, please suggest.
 * Is the code well covered by unit / integration / e2e tests?
 * Does the naming convention (variables / functions / types / methods) make sense?
 * Are there enough comments?
-Note that comments should explain why rather than what
+Note that comments should explain why rather than what.